-Instagram presents some interesting possibilities for the pairing of text and image.
-It is traditionally image-heavy, more so than Facebook, but some users have expanded its boundaries to include poetry, short essays, and book reviews.
+Instagram presents interesting possibilities for the pairing of text and image.
+It is traditionally image-heavy, compared to other social media platforms, but many users have expanded its boundaries to include poetry, short essays, and book reviews.
+The platform is also well-suited to short, captioned informational videos.

 Methods